coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 ### SELinux

-At the present time a policy allowing the Tectonic Worker has not been completed and users must run SELinux in Permissive mode.
+At the present time a policy allowing the Tectonic Worker has not been completed, and users must run SELinux in Permissive mode.
 The ability to run in Enforcing mode may be completed in the future.

 ## Troubleshooting